MaxVerevkin/wlr-which-key/README.md

 margin_left: 0
 margin_top: 0

+# namespace to use for the layer shell surface
+namespace: "wlr_which_key"

 # Permits key bindings that conflict with compositor key bindings.
 # Default is `false`.
 inhibit_compositor_keyboard_shortcuts: true